 - Let him/her struggle by itself and learn during the process

-- Some dogs will tip the whole tray with its legs or mouth to get the entire game over.
-So, you need to find a solution and discover a way to make the tray not to tip over
+- Some dogs will tip the whole tray with their legs or mouth to get the entire game over.
+So, you need to find a solution and discover a way to make the tray not tip over

 Note: This is an exciting game that can occupy even the hyper dog breeds.
 You can find many DIY guides that will help you in case you want to increase the game challenge.

 If you do not have a muffin baking tray, you can use an ice cube tray and smaller plastic balls (1.57-inch plastic balls)

 If you are looking for a fun-filled game for your puppy/smaller size dog to play alone, the plastic cup/puzzle game is an ideal choice.

 This dog puzzle game is uncomplicated and extremely easy to understand.
 You can use old plastic cones or old plastic cups, plus treats to help stimulate your dog.

 How To Teach A Dog To Play Cups Puzzle Game Alone – Step By Step

 - Take five cones/plastic cups and overturn all of them

 - Place three treats randomly under three overturned cones/plastic cups